-Task B17: Review and Implement Detailed Effort Module (Goal 2, Objective 5) (C)
+Task B19: Review and Implement Detailed Effort Module (Goal 2, Objective 5) (C)

 Objective: Review and implement the existing detailed effort module for the collection of effort for the commercial fisheries in the Gulf of still working to determine the best method for detailed effort data collection.
-The FIN Detailed Effort Module has been approved as a suitable module but determining if modifications need to be made to take advantage of new technologies and methods is ongoing.
-Issues to consider include gears/area fished combinations, finer area fished grids, etc. This task will be accomplished by meeting, telephone and mail where applicable.
+The FIN Detailed Effort Module has been approved as a suitable module if a survey is deemed appropriate.
+Determining if modifications need to be made to take advantage of new technologies and methods is ongoing.
+Issues to consider include gears/area fished combinations, finer area fished grids, etc. The development of unified Gulf Trip Ticket may be collecting detailed effort data too.
+This task will be accomplished by meeting, telephone and mail where applicable.